 Fit is something few cyclists pay any real attention to.
 Dispite all of the chatter.
 Despite how important it is that a rider be placed well over a bike (and the bike placed well beneath them) very few riders or shops put much effort into the subject.
 Rarely do I have a conversation that leaves … Read moreFit and the rise handlebar problem

 I didn’t come up with the idea of Forward Geometry.
+Sure, I’d been working on improving how my bikes worked and getting them to a modern state.
+Still, other folks lead the particular charge.
 Quite a few people have been working this concept for a long time.
-The two people in the current era that folks may recognize would be Cesar Rojo and Chris Porter.
-I’m sure if I had a long talk with them, I’d find that they had got … Read moreForward Geometry
+The two people in the current era that folks may … Read moreForward Geometry

 2017 NAHBS.
 March 10-14, 2017.
 I wasn’t sure about going to NAHBS this year.
 I’ve had a very busy year building a few new bikes.
 I got married.
 It’s been a good ski season.
 Money has been running a bit thin.
 I didn’t see that my usual trip, taking nice detail photos (2016, 2014, 2012, … Read moreWho are you and why are you here?